Best-Rated Ovens

 A conventional oven cooking setting is great for cooking slow-baked or simmered meals, such as casseroles, stews and ragus, as well as fatty meats like duck and goose.
 It’s also great for for baking breads, cakes and puddings.

-Fan-forced cooking is very much like air frying, great for producing crispy food or blasting pizzas with intense heat.
+Fan-forced cooking is very much like air frying, and great for producing crispy food or blasting pizzas with intense heat.
 Plus, due to the even oven temperature, the function works well when cooking a variety of foods on different racks.
-Keep in mind that compared to a conventional oven setting, when using fan-forced you should reduce cooking temperatures by 20°C.

 Sunbeam COM1000SS toaster oven